Skip to main content

 MEDIUM AVAILABILITY

-Many traditional dishes naturally gluten-free based on rice, millet, fonio, fish, and vegetables.
-Bread is common but alternatives available.
-Thieboudienne, yassa, and mafé typically gluten-free.
-Always verify ingredients.
+Plenty of traditional dishes are gluten-free by default, built on rice, millet, fonio, fish, and vegetables.
+Bread is everywhere, but you have alternatives.
+Thieboudienne, yassa, and mafé are usually gluten-free.
+Check the ingredients to be sure.

 halal